Samaritan revolts: 495 Samaritan unrest

-Ben Sabar Revolt (529–531)
+Ben Sabar revolt (529–531)

-Under a charismatic, messianic figure named Julianus ben Sabar (or ben Sahir), the Samaritans launched a war, sometimes referred as the final Samaritan revolt, to create their own independent state in 529.
+Under a charismatic, messianic claimant named Julianus ben Sabar (or ben Sahir), the Samaritans launched a war, sometimes referred to as the final Samaritan revolt, to create an independent state in 529.
 This was perhaps the most violent of all the Samaritan uprisings.
 According to Procopius, the violence erupted due to restrictions imposed on Samaritans by the Byzantine authorities via Justinian's edicts, while Cyril of Scythopolis indicates sectarian tensions between Christians and Samaritans as the primary cause for the revolt.

-Following massive riots in Scythopolis and Samarian countryside, the rebels quickly conquered Neapolis and ben Sabar emerged as their leader, being proclaimed a king.
-Ben Sabar followed a strict anti-Christian policy: Neapolis' bishop and many priests were murdered and he persecuted the Christians, destroyed churches and organized guerrilla warfare in the countryside, driving the Christians away.
+Following massive riots in Scythopolis and the countryside, the rebels quickly conquered Neapolis, and ben Sabar emerged as their king.
+Ben Sabar followed a strict anti-Christian policy: Neapolis' bishop and many priests were murdered, and he persecuted the Christians, destroyed churches and organized guerrilla warfare in the countryside, driving the Christians away.
 According to Byzantine sources, the name of the bishop was Ammonas (also Sammon or Ammon).
-As a response, forces of the dux Palaestinae, combined with units of local governors and the Ghassanid Arab phylarch, were dispatched to deal with the uprising.
+As a response, forces of the dux Palaestinae, combined with units of local governors and the Ghassanid phylarch, were dispatched to deal with the uprising.
 Ben Sabar was surrounded and defeated after withdrawing with his forces from Neapolis.
-After his capture, he was beheaded and his head, crowned with a diadem, was sent to Emperor Justinian.
+After his capture, he was beheaded, and his head, crowned with a diadem, was sent to Emperor Justinian.

 By 531 the rebellion had been put down.
 The forces of Emperor Justinian I quelled the revolt with the help of the Ghassanid Arabs; tens of thousands of Samaritans died or were enslaved, with their death-toll possibly being between 20,000 and 100,000.
-The Christian Byzantine Empire thereafter virtually outlawed the Samaritan faith.
+The Byzantine Empire thereafter virtually outlawed the Samaritan faith.
 According to Procopius of Caesarea, the majority of Samaritan peasants chose to be defiant in this revolt and "were cut to pieces".
 Further, Samaria, the "world's most fertile land, was left with no one to till it".